 Credit: 0.5 QR

 This capstone course is intended to provide an in-depth experience in computational approaches to science.
 Students will work on individual computational projects in various scientific disciplines.
 This year the course will focus on applications of parallel computing using Kenyon's Beowulf-class computing cluster and other resources at the Ohio Supercomputer Center.
-Prerequisites: MATH 118 or PHYS 270, completion of at least 0.50 unit of an "intermediate" course and at least 0.50 unit of a contributory course, junior or senior standing, and permission of the instructor and the program director.
+Prerequisite: SCMP 118 or PHYS 270, completion of at least .5 unit of an "intermediate" course and at least .5 unit of a contributory course, junior or senior standing, and permission of the instructor and the program director.

 Students conduct independent research projects under the supervision of one of the faculty members in the scientific computing program.
-Prerequisites: permission of the instructor and the program director.
+Prerequisite: permission of instructor and program director.

 CHEM 336: Quantum Chemistry